-Continue to grow market share internationally.
+Continue to grow market share globally.

-As a globally recognized brand, we have a footprint that reaches customers in 75 countries.
-We intend to continue to invest in enhancing our sales and distribution infrastructure to expand our leadership position in the Americas and Europe as well as cement a leadership position at the high end of the Asia Pacific market for video gaming gear.
+As a globally recognized brand, we have a footprint that reaches customers in more than 75 countries.
+We will continue to invest in enhancing our sales and distribution infrastructure to expand our leadership position in North America and Europe.
+In the gaming peripherals market, we have increased our U.S. market share from 5.0% in December 2013 to 19.2% in March 2020 on a trailing twelve month basis according to NPD Group.
+In the gaming components market, we have increased our U.S. market share from 26.2% in December 2015 to 42.9% in March 2020 on a trailing twelve month basis.
 We view the Asia Pacific region as a long-term growth opportunity and recently invested in our local sales force and regional management to build out distributor networks and retail partnerships.